sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 2. Create a Kubernetes cluster

-	A cluster requires a minimum of approximately 32 vCPUS and 128GB RAM total for a full VA deployment.
+	A cluster for a full SAS Visual Analytics deployment requires a minimum of approximately 32 vCPUS and 128GB RAM.
-	The requirement may be higher depending on your software order.
+	The requirements for your software order may be higher due to the products included in it.

 	This command creates 3 nodes, each with 16 vCPUs and 60GB RAM: